Monero is an open-source, community-driven project. Described below are several ways to support the project.

 Monero utilizes a community crowdfunding system whereby projects are proposed for development and community-funded.
 Funding is held in escrow and remunerated to developers once programming milestones are achieved.
 Anyone may generate new proposals or fund existing ones.

-Donations to the general fund are used to pay the salary of core's assistant Rehrar and in case of emergencies or need.
+Donations to the general fund are used in case of emergencies or need.
 Infrastructure costs are currently covered by sponsors.

 You can donate both Monero and Bitcoin: